alejandrovalde/capstoneProjectLineox/README.md

 ## 2. How to Run the Project

-### 2.1 Automated Install
+### 2.1 Automated Install (Friendly User)

 1. Save the Lineoxapp folder in your Desktop
-2.
+2. Double click on the python 3.11 installer, close the python popup folder
+3. Double click on the OS/Windows Installer

+        3.1 If a text editor opens instead of the terminal, you need to change the app that opens the file to the Terminal.

+        3.1.1 Right-click on the OS Installer and select "Get Info".
+Look for "Terminal" in "Open with".

+        3.1.2 If you cannot see the Terminal or cannot select it, click "Other", enable "All applications", select the Terminal, click "OK", and then select "Change All".
+This will ensure that all similar files open with the "Terminal".

+    3.2 Do the same with the rest of apps if they open the text editor

+4. Double click on the app you want to use

 ### 2.2 Manual Install (If Automated Install doesn´t work)